 Payments and Transfers

-Currently one of the poker rooms we present on Max Poker Bonus offer the opportunity to credit your MasterCard with the money on your poker account, namely Bet365.
-For the other rooms you will have to take advantage of one of the numerous other options which we have listed and explained in our Withdrawal Methods.
+Currently one of the poker rooms we present on Max Poker Bonus offer the opportunity to credit your Mastercard with the money on your poker account, namely Bet365.
+For the other rooms you will have to take advantage of one of the numerous other options which we have listed and explained in our deposit methods.

 Always double check whether you haven’t landed on a wrong and possibly fraudulent site (for example because of a typo) which pretends to be a serious company or affiliated with a certain poker room.
 This applies to transactions in the internet at any time regardless of the recipient and the method used.